reiryuki/Audio-Wizard-DTS-HPX-Asus-Zenfone-5-Magisk-Module/README.md

 ## Installation Guide
 - Install the module via Magisk Manager or Recovery
+- Install Audio Modification Library module if you using other audio mods
-- Reboot (reboot twice if you have Magisk sepolicy.rule bug)
+- Reboot (reboot twice without reinstalling if you have Magisk sepolicy.rule bug)

 ## Optional

 ## Troubleshootings
+- If UI shows blank only, you should reboot it again without reinstalling.
+It's probably Magisk sepolicy.rule bug.
 - If SE policy patch doesn't work for your device, run at Terminal Emulator:

   `su`